Biplane fighter aces

 On 1 January 1943, Drago was appointed C.O. of 363a Squadriglia and with this rank he faced the Battle for Sicily that lasted from May to July 1943.

-This was the only time during his career that Drago was shot down and some fishermen from Pantelleria rescued him from the sea.
+This was the only time during his career that Drago was shot down and he and the other two pilots were picked up from the sea by some fishermen from Pantelleria.

-All three downed Italian pilots were later flown back to Palermo aboard an SM.81 only hours before the besieged island surrendered.
+All three downed Italian pilots were later flown back to Palermo aboard an S.81 in a night flight only hours before the besieged island surrendered.

 Back in Sicily, he and the rest of the 150o Gruppo by early July were forced to retreat to Italy with no operational aircraft left, all destroyed or damaged beyond repair on Sciacca airfield by the continuous Allied air bombardments.